- Is auto insurance required in California?

 "While most of us are reviewing our household budgets to see where we may be able to cut corners, your car insurance policy shouldn't be one of them.
 If you are considering saving money buying a liability-only auto insurance policy, the minimum legal coverage in most states, think first about what it will cost you when you need to file a claimAn insurance claim is a request you make to your insurance company for coverage after your car is damaged or you have an accident.
 You can file a claim online, by phone, or in writing. for any injuries or damage to your vehicle other than those of the other victims when you cause a crash," says Carole Walker, executive director of the Rocky Mountain Insurance Association, a nonprofit consumer insurance information organization.

-Average annual premium | Average monthly premium |
+Average annual premium | $2,416 |

-$2,416 | $201 |
+Average monthly premium | $201 |

-California car insurance rates
+California car insurance rates by company

 Every car insurance company uses its own criteria for determining rates.
 For example, while some emphasize age, others look closely at driving records.
 Because of this, California car insurance rates vary significantly from company to company.

 The table below compares average California car insurance rates from top-rated companies for different coverage levels.
-On average, Geico is the cheapest car insurance company in California.
+On average, GEICO is the cheapest car insurance company in California.

 Company | State minimum | Liability-only | Full coverage |